 With the aim to make visitors take desired actions on the website, the marketing team at Bajaj Finserv deployed a comprehensive campaign using WebEngage.

 The campaign was designed to segment specific set of visitors based on their behavior, target them with relevant messaging, guide them to relevant pages, thus optimizing the conversion funnel.
-Here how they did it:
+Here is how they did it:

 Generating Financial Services Leads with Onsite Retargeting